algolia/instantsearch/docs/documentation.md

 ### Custom Themes

-All widgets have been designed to be heavily stylizable with CSS rules. **Instantsearch.js** ships with a vanilla CSS theme, but its source code utilizes [Sass](http://sass-lang.com/), a popular CSS preprocessor.
+All widgets have been designed to be heavily stylizable with CSS rules. **instantsearch.js** ships with a default CSS theme, but its source code utilizes [Sass](http://sass-lang.com/), a popular CSS preprocessor.

-We're using [BEM](http://getbem.com/introduction/), a methodology that helps you achieve reusable components and code sharing in the front-end.
+We're using [BEM](http://getbem.com/introduction/), a methodology that helps you to achieve reusable components and code sharing in the front-end.

-If you want to build you own theme, we recommend you start from our default skeleton: [instantsearch.css](https://github.com/algolia/instantsearch.js/blob/master/css/instantsearch.scss).
+If you want to build you own theme, we recommend you start from our default stylesheet: [instantsearch.css](https://github.com/algolia/instantsearch.js/blob/master/css/instantsearch.scss).

 #### BEM modifiers
 {:.no-toc}